kubernetes/enhancements/keps/sig-network/1669-proxy-terminating-endpoints/README.md

 ###### Does enabling the feature change any default behavior?

-Yes, when externalTrafficPolicy=Local and there are only terminating endpoints, kube-proxy will route traffic to those endpoints.
-Before this change, kube-proxy dropped this traffic instead.
+Yes, when there are only terminating (and ready) endpoints, kube-proxy will route traffic to those endpoints.
+Before this change, kube-proxy dropped or disallowed this traffic instead.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?